Independent contractor-employee distinction in the United States: Employee vs. independent contractor

 IRS regulations state that a worker is an employee if the employer can control what is to be done and how it is to be done.
 This was codified in revenue ruling 87–41, and is generally called "the twenty factor test".
 By contrast, if the worker controls the means and method of achieving the required results, leaving the employer with the right only to define the desired result, they are correctly classified as an independent contractor.

 Employees and independent contractors have very different benefits.
 Employees are entitled to the protection of wage and hour laws and are protected from discrimination and retaliation by employers.
 Employees may be legally entitled to family medical leave and benefits such as medical insurance and pension plans.
 Employees are entitled to bargain collectively with their employers.
 Employees are entitled to workers' compensation for job-related injuries and employers must pay into social security, Medicare, and unemployment insurance for their employees.
 No benefits or employer tax payments are available to contractors, who must pay for their own benefits and unemployment taxes.

 In the United States, a worker is by default recognized as an employee unless otherwise stated and specific criteria are met.
 It is not enough to only classify a worker as an "independent contractor" in their contract, they also need to actually be treated as an independent contractor.

 Service sector employees are more likely than others to be misclassified as independent contractors.
 Commonly misclassified positions include delivery and taxi drivers, nurses and home health aides, housekeepers and adult entertainment workers.

 IRS Form SS-8 can be filed with the IRS to request that the agency determine the classification of a worker.

-In Australia in the 1950s, certain coal mining operations attempted to dodge mandatory pension payments for mineworkers, through contracting and sub-contracting which "made it difficult to classify the employees of contractors and sub-contractors".